Published: September 2018

 |Box 1: American Academy of Dermatology Sun Safety Tips

-|Because overt exposure to ultraviolet light contributes to the formation of skin cancer, dermatologists recommend the following precautions.|
+|Because exposure to ultraviolet light contributes to the formation of skin cancer, dermatologists recommend the following precautions:|

-|Reapply sunscreen every 2 hours, especially after swimming or heavy perspiration.|
+|Reapply sunscreen every 1.5-2 hours, especially after swimming or heavy perspiration.|

-|Wear protective clothing including a wide-brimmed hat, sunglasses, long-sleeved shirt, and long pants.|
+|Wear sun-protective clothing including a wide-brimmed hat, sunglasses, long-sleeved shirt, and long pants.|

-|Apply lip balm that contains sunscreen with SPF 15 or higher.|
+|Apply lip balm that contains sunscreen with an SPF 15 or higher.|

 |Seek shade while outdoors during the day.|

-|Avoid reflective surfaces such as water, snow, and sand that can reflect up to 85% of the sun's damaging rays.|
+|Be aware that surfaces such as water, snow, and sand can reflect up to 85% of the sun's damaging rays.|

 |Avoid tanning beds.|